 You’ll also get the nod from Rambler Rick sitting opposite in the pub when he sees you’re in the know and wants to discuss warmth to weight ratios, durability factors, and your favourite VLookups for tracking gear weight.
 So remember to sit close to the exit when fully clad in any technical gear.

 The best Merino we've ever tried is by Woolpower.
 They supply the Swedish military and those guys stand around for ages in genuinely arctic conditions.
 Each seamstress marks the clothes that he or she sewed with their own name tag.
 Thanks Gretta!

 Remember though that this isn't necessary, just a nice to have.

-Layers when camping
+Layering when camping

-Always layer up, even if you’re wild camping in summer, as temperatures still dip overnight.
+Always layer up, even if you’re camping wild in summer, as temperatures still dip overnight.
 As a rule of thumb, always pack one warm layer and one waterproof one.